jdudekay/WarpSpeed/README.md

 The next step once you’ve gotten the folder ready for processing, run **WarpSpeed**, at the Title Screen it will ask you to press any key to continue after which WarpSpeed will check for updates and then attempt to automatically assess what date you are trying to do Audit for.
 If this date is incorrect for any reason, type "n".
 Advanced users can type "manual" and will be able to manually enter the data that way.

+**WarpSpeed** will run automatically through the following processes:
+- Copying of .pdfs into current folder
+- Analysis of .pdfs
+- Renaming and copying of .pdfs into Back-Up folder and final Audit Pack folder
+- Generation of WS_Report.txt

-**WarpSpeed** will run automatically through all of its functions, ending with generating a report.
-The Audit Pack and WS_Report's locations will be displayed on the Operation Complete screen, and the **WarpSpeed** report itself which contains additional information for the Night Audit will be displayed as the program closes.
+The Audit Pack Back-Up and WS_Report's locations will be displayed on the Operation Complete screen, and the **WarpSpeed** report itself which contains additional information for the Night Audit will be displayed before the program closes.

 ## Step Three
-### Copy reports to Night Audit folder

-As shown in the **WarpSpeed** report screen, the processed files will be placed in a folder called OutputFolder within the **WarpSpeed** folder and the actual Audit Pack will be placed in a folder called AuditPack within the OutputFolder folder.
-The only additional reports that need to be run for the Audit Pack will be the Occupational Forecast reports which need to be run manually.

-## Step Four
 ### Retrieve Information from the **WarpSpeed** Report

 The generated report within the **WarpSpeed** folder, WS_Report.txt will currently contain the following data: